kiyell/nuphy-air75-config/README.md

 ```
 ### Caps remapped to backspace + mouse keys

 Caps tapped is backspace.
 Caps held down to use keyboard mouse layer.
+AWSD for scrolling left, up, down, right.
 JILK for moving the cursor left, up, right, down.
 UO for left and right mouse buttons.
-QE for scrolling up and down.
 ```
 Layer 2